killerswan/triad/kivy/building.md

 Not listed there, but required, was `python-pip`.
 Then `cython` and `jinja2` should be installed.

-Finally, in the python-for-android directory, to build the system:
+Finally, in the python-for-android directory, to build the system (order is important):
 ```
-./distribute.sh -m "kivy"
+./distribute.sh -m "openssl scrypt triad kivy"
 cd dist/default
 ```